Carmel Institute Events

 The Carmel Institute celebrated Halloween with Eastern European candy and torte.
 Undergraduate and graduate students of 51勛圖s College of Arts and Sciences came to Dr. Fedyashins office to taste the wonders of confectionary Russia, Poland, Ukraine, and Lithuania.
 Mishka kosolapyi, Belochka, and Ptiche molko candy represented Russia, as did the Medovik, or Honeycake, torte.
 Students could also sample a piece of Kievskii torte from the Roshen company.
 For those with a taste for chocolate covered waffle, a slice of the Polish Torcik Wedlowski offered a perfect snack, as did Polish Kr籀wka candies.
 And to round out the region, Lithuanian vanilla ginger cakes offered the necessary carbohydrates.
 Many students stopped by for a taste of Eastern Europe and a chat about the regions rich culinary history and the departments course selection for the spring semester.

-Exploring Great War Themes at the Wilson House
+Exploring Great War Themes

 On Saturday, April 6, 2024, The Carmel Institute organized a trip to the Woodrow Wilson House on S St in Washingtons Kalorama neighborhood.
 Tour guide David Steigman and Professor Fedyashin gave the students a 90-minute tour of the house during which they explained how Wilson and Lenin, who never met, became existentially connected due to the maelstrom of the Great War.

-Student tour views impressive Hillwood Museum Tsarist Russia collection
+Student Tour Views Impressive Hillwood Museum Tsarist Russia Collection

 On Saturday, October 19, 2024, the Carmel Institute organized a student trip to the Hillwood Estate, Museum & Gardens.
 The group explored Marjorie Merriweather Posts collection of Russian imperial porcelain and jewelry, most of which she acquired while accompanying her third husband Joseph Davies to Moscow between 1937 and 1938 after President Roosevelt appointed him ambassador to the USSR.